Burkina Faso: Science and technology

 In 2009, Burkina Faso spent 0.20% of GDP on research and development (R&D), one of the lowest ratios in West Africa.
 There were 48 researchers (in full-time equivalents) per million inhabitants in 2010, which is more than twice the average for sub-Saharan Africa (20 per million population in 2013) and higher than the ratio for Ghana and Nigeria (39).
 It is, however, much lower than the ratio for Senegal (361 per million inhabitants).
 In Burkina Faso in 2010, 46% of researchers were working in the health sector, 16% in engineering, 13% in natural sciences, 9% in agricultural sciences, 7% in the humanities and 4% in social sciences.
-Burkina Faso was ranked 115th in the Global Innovation Index in 2021, up from 118th in 2020.

 In January 2011, the government created the Ministry of Scientific Research and Innovation.
 Up until then, management of science, technology and innovation had fallen under the Department of Secondary and Higher Education and Scientific Research.
 Within this ministry, the Directorate General for Research and Sector Statistics is responsible for planning.
-A separate body, the Directorate General of Scientific Research, Technology and Innovation, co-ordinates research.
-This is a departure from the pattern in many other West African countries where a single body fulfils both functions.
+A separate body, the Directorate General of Scientific Research, Technology and Innovation, coordinates research.
+This is a departure from the pattern in many other West African countries where a single body fulfills both functions.
 The move signals the government's intention to make science and technology a development priority.

-In 2012, Burkina Faso adopted a National Policy for Scientific and Technical Research, the strategic objectives of which are to develop R&D and the application and commercialization of research results.
-The policy also makes provisions for strengthening the ministry's strategic and operational capacities.
-One of the key priorities is to improve food security and self-sufficiency by boosting capacity in agricultural and environmental sciences.
-The creation of a centre of excellence in 2014 at the International Institute of Water and Environmental Engineering in Ouagadougou within the World Bank project provides essential funding for capacity-building in these priority areas.

-A dual priority is to promote innovative, effective and accessible health systems.
-The government wishes to develop, in parallel, applied sciences and technology and social and human sciences.
-To complement the national research policy, the government has prepared a National Strategy to Popularize Technologies, Inventions and Innovations (2012) and a National Innovation Strategy (2014).
-Other policies also incorporate science and technology, such as that on Secondary and Higher Education and Scientific Research (2010), the National Policy on Food and Nutrition Security (2014) and the National Programme for the Rural Sector (2011).

-In 2013, Burkina Faso passed the Science, Technology and Innovation Act establishing three mechanisms for financing research and innovation, a clear indication of high-level commitment.
-These mechanisms are the National Fund for Education and Research, the National Fund for Research and Innovation for Development and the Forum of Scientific Research and Technological Innovation.
+Burkina Faso was ranked 126th in the Global Innovation Index in 2025.

+International relations

+Burkina Faso is part of the West African Monetary and Economic Union (UMEOA) and has adopted the CFA franc.
+This is issued by the Central Bank of the West African States (BCEAO), situated in Dakar, Senegal.
+The BCEAO manages the monetary and reserve policy of the member states, and provides regulation and oversight of financial sector and banking activity.
+A legal framework regarding licensing, bank activities, organizational and capital requirements, inspections and sanctions (all applicable to all countries of the Union) is in place, having been reformed significantly in 1999.
+Microfinance institutions are governed by a separate law, which regulates microfinance activities in all WAEMU countries.
+The insurance sector is regulated through the Inter-African Conference on Insurance Markets (CIMA).

+Burkina Faso is a member of the Organization for the Harmonization of Business Law in Africa (OHADA).
+The country also belongs to the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

+In January 2024, Burkina Faso announced its exit from ECOWAS and the African Union after helping form the Alliance of Sahel States (AES).